kyverno/website/content/en/docs/Writing policies/jmespath.md

 2. `kyverno`, the Kyverno CLI [here](https://github.com/kyverno/kyverno/releases) or via [krew](https://krew.sigs.k8s.io/).
 Kyverno acts as a webhook (when run in-cluster) but also as a standalone CLI when run outside giving you the ability to test policies and, more recently, to test custom JMESPath filters which are endemic to only Kyverno.
 With the `jp` subcommand, it contains the functionality present in the upstream `jp` [CLI tool](https://github.com/jmespath/jp) and also newer capabilities.
 It effectively allows you to test out JMESPath expressions live in a command line interface by passing in a JSON document and seeing the results without having to repeatedly test Kyverno policies.

 3. `yq`, the YAML processor [here](https://github.com/mikefarah/yq). `yq` allows reading from a Kubernetes manifest and converting to JSON, which is helpful in order to be piped to `jp` in order to test expressions.
-As of Kyverno 1.7.0, the Kyverno CLI `jp` subcommand's `-f` flag also accepts YAML files in addition to JSON.
+The Kyverno CLI `jp` subcommand's `-f` flag also accepts YAML files in addition to JSON.

 4. `jq`, the JSON processor [here](https://stedolan.github.io/jq/download/). `jq` is an extremely popular tool for working with JSON documents and has its own filter ability, but it's also useful in order to format JSON on the terminal for better visuals.